11 April 2020

-Victoria’s state-owned cultural institutions have announced the temporary closure of their venues from Monday 16 March and the cancellation of programs and events in response to COVID-19.
+Victoria’s state-owned cultural institutions have announced the temporary closure of their venues from Monday 16 March and the cancellation of programs and events in response to coronavirus (COVID-19).

-Arts Centre Melbourne, Museums Victoria, National Gallery of Victoria, State Library Victoria, Melbourne Recital Centre and Geelong Arts Centre have all announced temporary closures as a precautionary measure to help slow the transmission of the virus in Victoria and help protect Victorians.
+Arts Centre Melbourne, Museums Victoria, National Gallery of Victoria, State Library Victoria, Melbourne Recital Centre and Geelong Arts Centre have temporarily closed all their venues to help slow the spread of the virus in Victoria and keep the community safe.
+These closures are in place until 30 June 2020.

 The closures include: